 Climate change is a threat to all of us, yet the Irish Government’s climate policy is weak and unambitious.
 Ireland’s carbon emissions are among the highest per capita in the EU and they continue to rise.
-We’re taking the Government to court to demand more climate action.
+We’re taking the Government to court to demand more climate action – our case was heard in January 2019 and we’re now awaiting the judgment from the High Court.
 We need your support to show the Government that this case is for all of us.

 This legal action taken by Friends of the Irish Environment (FIE) is the first case in Ireland in which citizens are seeking to hold their government accountable for its role in knowingly contributing to dangerous levels of climate change.
-The case seeks to build on FIE’s recent legal successes, including the recognition in 2017 of an unwritten right to environmental protection in the Irish Constitution.
+The case was heard in January 2019 and we’re currently awaiting the judgment from the High Court.
+The case seeks to build on FIE’s legal successes, including the recognition in 2017 of an unwritten right to environmental protection in the Irish Constitution.

 Amongst the many impacts of climate change, the World Health Organization has estimated that about 250,000 additional people will die as a result of climate change each year from 2030 to 2050.
 So the impacts of climate change are being and will be felt in our time, and they can be counted in millions of unnecessary and preventable deaths.
 Our case calls on the Irish government to act now to help prevent such suffering.